PlaceOS/docs/how-to/location-services/area-management.md

 location_service: LocationServices
 ```

-You'll also need to configure the `PlaceOS Staff API` driver for obtaining zone information via the public API
+You'll also need to configure the `PlaceOS Staff API` driver for getting zone data via the public API

 ```yaml
     # Create a service account for API access